 - Every marked card will be playable at some point.

-- Can be played when all "number-1" cards are played.
+- Saved cards can be safely played when all "number-1" cards are played.

-- Saved cards are usually played from oldest to newest.
+- Saved cards are played from oldest to newest.

 - The newest, previously unmarked card, is the next playable card in the sequence.